DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 Also to clear out the User table
 0. Remove any blank rows
 0. Update the PIDM by [Banner ID]
-0. Update the actual table t_Dntl_Decisions using Pidm and Course Code
+0. Update the actual table t_Dntl_Academic_Scores using Pidm